Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 flag to not display warnings |

-Pass a seed to this function so it is possible to replicate the vector permutations used when measuring feature importance.
+No seed is passed to this function so it is not possible in the current implementation to replicate the vector permutations used when measuring feature importance.

 This function is deprecated and only exists for backwards backwards compatibility.
 The function you want to use is 'forestry'.